peteha/vmlabscripts/scripts/hclupdate/README.md

 I run this in a daily cron job on a host to keep my lab up to date.

+The process uses a credential file stored in ~/.pgvm/.
+You can create this file using `credbuilder.py` in the root of this script directory.

 The `hclupdate.py` script provides several command-line arguments to control how it processes and updates the `customhcl.json` file and applies it to `vCenter`.
 Below is a detailed description of each argument:
 ### **Arguments**
 1. **`--hcl-path` **